-The Draft Plan was informed by a Stage 2 AA and a Natura Impact Report has been prepared to accompany it on public display.
-Mitigation was integrated into the Draft Plan that allows the Natura Impact Report to conclude that that the Draft Plan is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects1.
-The Draft Plan and AA Natura Impact Report were placed on public display and submissions were invited.
+The Draft Plan was informed by a Stage 2 AA and this Natura Impact Report has been prepared to accompany it on public display.

-Submissions received resulted in Material Alterations being proposed to the Plan.
-These alterations are the subject of this Screening for AA report.
+Mitigation was integrated into the Draft Plan that allows this report to conclude that that the Draft Plan is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects1.
+The Draft Plan and AA Natura Impact Report will be placed on public display and submissions will be invited.
+Submissions received may result in Material Alterations being proposed to the Plan.
+These alterations will be subject to Screening for AA and subsequent stages of AA as relevant.